nithinmurali/robocomp/doc/using_github.md

     git add mycomponents
     git push -u origin master

-You can go now to GitHub and chek that your sources are there!
+You can go now to GitHub and check that your sources are there!